Skip to main content

 Advance care planning involves:

-2. Deciding the level and type of care you want
+2. Thinking about the kind of care you want in certain situations

-5. Discussing your decisions with your family, caregivers, friends
+4. Discussing your decisions with your family, caregivers, and friends

-6. Giving copies of your forms to UVA Health
+5. Giving copies of your completed, signed, and witnessed forms to UVA Health

-When choosing a healthcare decision-maker, pick someone who:
+When choosing a Health Care Agent, pick someone who:

-• Will speak up for you when you can’t
+• Is willing to speak up for you when you can’t

-• Is willing to discuss the decisions you’d want if you were seriously sick or hurt
+• Is willing to discuss the kind of care you’d want if you were seriously ill and not expected to recover

 • Will respect and follow your decisions

-• Can stay calm and communicate clearly in stressful times
+• Can think and communicate clearly in stressful times

 • Can make sure your loved ones and healthcare team understand your choices